ColdMacaroni/libcry/README.md

 For most of the assumptions I've made, I left an error message about it so please include that in the bug report or whatever.
 Hopefully it can be fixed :').
-If it just segfaults out of nowhere make sure to
+If it just segfaults out of nowhere make sure to include the coredump and test file.
+Maybe even the compiled program.

 ## are you ok